-- Christendom’s manageable size enables students to take part in many more activities than they would be able to at a larger university.
+- Christendom’s size which is on a humane scale enables students to take part in many more activities than they would be able to at a larger university.
 At Christendom, students do not just watch or attend activities, they lead them and get involved in them.

-- The college has a wide variety of opportunities in the arts, from theatrical performances, to musical and dance shows.
-Students provide the entertainment on campus, and can gain great experience in the arts while at Christendom.
+- The college has a wide variety of opportunities in the arts, from theatrical performances to musical and dance shows.
+Students provide entertainment on campus and can gain great experience in the arts while at Christendom.

-- There are many clubs and student activities for students to lead or participate in, everything from swing dance to pro-life, chess to Irish dance, debate to journalism, art to yearbook.
-Students can gain real-life leadership experiences, which will help when it comes time to write a resume.
+- There are many clubs and student activities for students to lead or participate in, everything from swing dance to pro-life, chess to Irish dance, debate to journalism, art to the yearbook.
+Students can gain real-life leadership experiences, which will help when it comes time to write a résumé.

-- Students can take part in a semester abroad in Rome; a summer program in Ireland; or a spring break mission trip to places such as Nicaragua, the Dominican Republic, Peru, and other such places.
+- Students can take part in a semester abroad in Rome and a summer program in Ireland.

 Admissions Process Presentation Summary

-- ECSP students have special opportunity – apply by October 1, get answer by October 15.
+- BWE students have the special opportunity – apply by October 1, get an answer by November 1

-- We have many offerings to meet the financial needs of our students (many of whom who come from large families, with one income) – especially the Scholarship Price Match Program
+- Private college is a big investment, but we have many offerings to make Christendom an affordable private college option and to the financial needs of our students (many of whom come from large families, with one income).

 Importance of a Christendom Education Presentation Summary